PRIZM-Experiment/prizm-data-wrangling/README.md

     }
 }
 ```
 The container's primary keys, `100MHz` and `70MHz`, refer to the two PRIZM instruments.
 The data associated with a particular polarization channel are listed under the appropriate channel key, as examplified by the `pol` and `time_sys_start` entries under both the `EW` and `NS` keys.
 Meanwhile, the data describing the instrument's switching cadence are listed under the `Switch` key, as illustrated above by the `antenna` and `short` entries.
-Finally, the data related to both polarization channels are listed under the `Housekeeping` key, as shown by the `cross_real` and `temp_100_ambient` entries.
+Any remaining data are listed under the `Housekeeping` key, as shown by the `cross_real` and `temp_100_ambient` entries.

 ### Usage